chase-lambert/clojure-app-template/README.md

   `npm install`

 ## For dev:
-### Frontend:
   `npm run dev`

-HTTP server built on port `3000`
+Right now this runs the app serve on port `4000` (which is what `render.com` wants) but also runs shadow-cljs's HTTP server built on port `3000`.
+I'll probably tweak this workflow but when I just want to work client side and don't need the app server I just run `shadow-cljs watch app` instead of the `npm` script

-nrepl port on `3333`
+nrepl port on `7002`

 I use neovim w/conjure so run your editor's equivalent of: `ConjureShadowSelect app`

 This should give you hot reloading on save, including tailwind css changes.
-I think something is causing postcss to run even without save sometimes, but it isn't affecting development while I track that down.
+For dev, I switched to using tailwind's cdn as I was getting sever performance problems and other issues when using postcss with shadow-cljs hot reloading.
+Now it all works great and the cdn will not be included in the production build (which still uses postcss for treeshaking, etc.) One hacky aspect of this fix is that I have to have the `tailwind.config.js` file at both the root level and again copied into the `resources` folder.
+I am currently looking into a fix on that.

 ### Backend:
-To start the server run `clojure -M -m TODO.core`
+To start the server run `clojure -M -m server.core`

 Start your normal repl like usual. (e.g. For me that's `clj -M:repl` and connect.)